-Figure 3 shows the Cause and Effect Diagram, which is also called the Fishbone diagram because of its structure.
+Figure 3 shows a Cause and Effect Diagram, which is also called a fishbone diagram because of its structure.
 The CED is used to document and classify the relationships between effects and their causes.
 The head of the fish indicates a specific effect whereas the labels on the bones indicate the causes.